HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_employee_free_time.md

 Ref: https://leetcode.com/problems/employee-free-time/discuss/113134/Simple-Java-Sort-Solution-Using-(Priority-Queue)-or-Just-ArrayList

 The idea is to just add all the intervals to the priority queue.
 (NOTE that it is not matter how many different people are there for the algorithm. becuase we just need to find a gap in the time line.
-* Priority queue - sorted by start time, and for same start time sort by either largest end time or smallest (it is not matter).
+* Priority queue - sorted by start time, 不必对end time 排序！实测ok！
 * Everytime you poll from priority queue, just make sure it doesn't intersect with previous interval.
 This mean that there is no coomon interval.
 Everyone is free time.